-Planned vacancies - A planned vacancy is when one district leaves the first vice district governor position vacant and the second district leaves the second vice district governor will come from one of the merging districts and the second vice district governor would come from another district that is involved in the merger.
+Planned vacancies - A planned vacancy is when one district leaves the first vice district governor position vacant and the second district leaves the second vice district governor position vacant in anticipation that the first vice district governor will come from one of the merging districts and the second vice district governor would come from another district that is involved in the merger.
 If this agreement can be reached (and please note that this is an informal agreement which can be contested) then it makes the merger easier.
 However, this can be more complicated if more than two districts are merging.

-Holding Elections - Keep in mind that the only time the new district team may be elected is following the board meeting when the proposal was approved and just prior to the International convention when the redistricting takes place.
+Holding elections - Keep in mind that the only time the new district team may be elected is following the board meeting when the proposal was approved and just prior to the International convention when the redistricting takes place.
 If the redistricting is scheduled to take place more than a year after its approval, the elections will also need to be delayed until that time.

-Election at Multiple District Convention - The delegates from clubs that are in the new sub-districts may gather in a separate meeting room for the purposes of holding an election for district governor as provided for in the International By-laws, Article 1X.
+Election at multiple district convention - The delegates from clubs that are in the new sub-districts may gather in a separate meeting room for the purposes of holding an election for district governor as provided for in the International By-laws, Article 1X.
 When a meeting during the multiple district convention cannot be held, a meeting may also be called for the purpose of an election.

-Amending the District Constitution and Bylaws Review the District Constitution and By-Laws to determine if changes are needed.
+Amending the District Constitution and By-laws

+Review the District Constitution and By-Laws to determine if changes are needed.
 Keep in mind that the Standard District Constitution and By-Laws will be the governing document until the amended District Constitution and By-Laws is approved by the delegates of the new district.
 You will find the Standard District Constitution and By-Laws in the Board Policy Manual in Chapter VII: Constitution and By-Laws.

-Sample Timeline for Redistricting
+Sample timeline for redistricting

-Year One
+Year one

 - 1. District leaders meet to discuss redistricting and conduct the analysis - 2.
-Following the analysis, Write the Plan (This must be done in time to be communicated to the clubs no later than 60 days prior to the multiple district convention)
+Following the analysis, write the plan (This must be done in time to be communicated to the clubs no later than 60 days prior to the multiple district convention)

-Note: Board Policy Chapter IX: Item I. Redistricting outlines the required documentation needed by the board for approval.
+Note: Board Policy Chapter IX: Item H. Redistricting outlines the required documentation needed by the board for approval.
 The items below may help provide guidance locally.

-Required by Board Policy:
+Required by board policy:

 - 1. List of clubs for each district - 2.
 Map of the area - 3.
-Explanation of how the clubs will be better served by the new district structure (this can include a reduction of district dues and the new services that the district plans to provide) - 4.
-Effective Date: Include the year that the redistricting should take place.
+Explanation of how the clubs will be better served by the new district structure (this can include a reduction of district dues and the new services that the district plans to provide) - Effective Date: Include the year that the redistricting should take place.
 The redistricting will take place following the International Convention following the approval by the International Board of Directors unless otherwise specified.

-Optional Information: These documents are not required to be submitted as part of the plan, but should provide clear direction to the Lion leaders locally.
+Optional information: These documents are not required to be submitted as part of the plan, but should provide clear direction to the Lion leaders locally.

-- 1. Goals and action plans for Serving the District's needs - 2.
+- 1. Goals and action plans for serving the district's needs - 2.
 Recommended district dues amount - 3.
 The actions taken to have the resolution passed by the multiple district - 4.
 Recommend a plan for electing a DG Team - 3.
 Follow multiple district guidance for placing a resolution before the delegates - 4.
 Communicate and promote the plan to clubs in the proposed areas.
 The full published proposal must be communicated effectively no later than 60 days before the multiple district convention.
-See Chapter IX: Item I. Redistricting for specific language. - 5.
-Multiple District approves proposal during convention.
+See Chapter IX: Item H. Redistricting for specific language. - 5.
+Multiple district approves proposal during convention.

-Year Two
+Year two